3creddy/dive-center-utilities/content/divemaster-training-course.md

 ---

 ## 1. Purpose & Philosophy
 The Dive India Divemaster Training Course is designed to produce world-class dive professionals who are confident, competent, environmentally responsible, and industry-ready.
-This program combines Scuba Schools International (SSI) training standards with Dive India’s unique operational environment and philosophy, offering candidates a blend of structured academic instruction, real-world dive center experience, and professional development.
+This program combines Scuba Schools International (SSI) training standards with Dive India's unique operational environment and philosophy, offering candidates a blend of structured academic instruction, real-world dive center experience, and professional development.

 ---